Music Brings Life is grateful to other community-based organizations (CBO) and businesses that have and continue to support our mission.

 He retired from the NYPD in 2006 to represent Brooklyn in the State Senate, marshaling a diverse coalition in support of his candidacy.
 In the Senate, Eric quickly became a leader on good government, workers’ rights, quality of life and public safety issues.
 In particular, he effectively organized support against the NYPD’s controversial Stop and Frisk policy and on behalf of gun control.

-Eric is a proud product of the New York City public school system, graduating from Bayside High School.
+Adams is a proud product of the New York City public school system, graduating from Bayside High School.
 He received his Masters Degree in Public Administration from Marist College and is a graduate of New York City Technical College and John Jay College of Criminal Justice.
 He lives in Prospect Heights, Brooklyn.

 To learn more about Brooklyn Borough President Eric Adams, click here.